Aldangie/SQL_Project_Data_Job_Analisis/README.md

 # Introduction
 Uncover the landscape of lucrative careers in data analytics.
 This project investigates high-earning positions, key skills in demand, and the convergence of strong market needs with top-tier salaries in the field.

-SQL queries?
-Check them out here: [project_sql folder](/project_sql/)
+You can check out the SQL queries here: [project_sql folder](/project_sql/)

 # Background

-Fueled by the ambition to better understand the data analyst job market, this project emerged from a passion for identifying top-paying roles and key skills in demand, making it easier not only for me but for others to discover the best career opportunities.
+Fueled by the ambition to better understand the data analyst job market, this project emerged from a desire for identifying top-paying roles and key skills in demand, making it easier not only for me but also for others to discover the best career opportunities.

 Data is sourced from [SQL COURSE](https://lukebarousse.com/sql).
 It offers valuable insights into job titles, salaries, locations, and critical skills.

-### The questions I wanted to answer through my SQL queries were:
+### This are the questions I wanted to answer through my SQL queries:

 1. What are the top-paying data analyst jobs available remotely?
 2. What skills are required for these top-paying jobs?